808080/login-logout-workflow/README.md

 # Login/Logout Workflow

 This project consists of client and server.
+Requires node.js installed.

 ## Client

-To run client use following commands from the corresponding directory:
+To run client use following commands from the corresponding directory in terminal:

 ```
 npm install